List of Teen Titans comics

 Various superhero groups by the name Teen Titans (or similar variants) have been published in comic books by DC Comics since 1964.

 Comics publication history

 Teen Titans (1964–1978)

 The first incarnation of the group unofficially debuted in The Brave and the Bold #54 (July 1964), before appearing as "The Teen Titans" in #60, and again in Showcase #59 (December 1965).
 These appearances led to a comic of the same name (debuting with a cover date of February 1966) which ran until 1972/1973, when it was cancelled with issue #43.
 Briefly revived in 1976 for a further 10 issues, the series was again cancelled after #53 told the team's origin for the first time.

 Key team

 The original Teen Titans team consisted of the sidekicks to DC's Batman, Flash, and Aquaman — the first Robin, Kid Flash, and Aqualad.
-They were joined in their second appearance by Wonder Girl, erroneously presented as the sidekick of Wonder Woman.
+They were joined in their second appearance by Wonder Girl, erroneously presented as Wonder Woman's sidekick.